3barney/nbk-news/README.md

 different functionalities:

 #### Main
-* Authentication and Roles: Setup using json web token and uses spring-security, nimbus-jose-jwt and jwt (token generation and validation), jbcrypt (password hash).
+* Authentication and Authorization: Setup using json web token and uses spring-security, nimbus-jose-jwt (token generation and validation, it's comprehensive and supports both JWS and JWE.
+JWE is essential for creating tokens to be sent through mail (e.g. forgot-password tokens)), jbcrypt (password hash).
   Users are defined in `users.properties` file (setup minimal auth mechanism) and loaded to app on startup.

 * Internationalization (i18n): Set on the application and messages defined in `messages.properties` file.